Anharat/Raw-War/README.md

-Movement is with w,a,s,d for direction
+Movement is with w,a,s,d for direction.
-Firing is with number 1
+Firing is with number 1.

-Player health is the health bar in the bottom left Enemy health bars are on the top right
+Player health is the health bar in the bottom left.
+Enemy health bars are on the top right.